 I was completely wrong.

 They hand you a boarding pass with the name of a real passenger from the ship.
-As you move through the exhibits, real artifacts, full-scale recreations of the grand staircase, 28-degree water you can actually touch, you’re experiencing it as that person.
+As you move through the exhibits (real artifacts, full-scale recreations of the grand staircase, 28-degree water you can actually touch), you experience it as that person.
 By the end, you find out if they survived.

 I’ve seen people moved to tears in there.
 On a rainy afternoon with fewer crowds, it hits even harder.